HCSO's DUI Enforcement Squad

-The number of DUI arrests by HCSO has decreased over the years.
+The number of DUI arrests by HCSO has decreased dramatically since 2010.
 According to the HCSO Intranet (Dashboard) Central Breath Testing Reports Dashboard, the number of DUI arrests per year were reported as follows:

 - 2010 - 2,235

 - 2012 - 1,519

 - 2013 - 1,432